Photo credit: Matamata landscape with view towards Mt Te Aroha - @oakleyoriginals on Instagram

 End your ride in Matamata, a rural town nestled at the base of the scenic Kaimai Ranges.
 It offers a range of walking options, golf courses, and an extensive selection of Cafés and Accommodation, making it a great place to unwind or stay after riding the Trail.

 Make a splash with the whole family at Swim Zone Matamata.
 The heated pools and outdoor spa provide the perfect place to relax for all ages.
 Hire the BBQ, relax and unwind, or if you’re feeling energetic, try one of the Hydro Fit classes.

-Celebrate the end of your ride at the Good Merchant, a modern provincial pub in the heart of Matamata offering great food and locally brewed craft beers and ciders.
+Celebrate the end of your ride at the Merchant of Matamata, a modern provincial pub in the heart of Matamata offering great food and locally brewed craft beers and ciders.
 Located in a former farm supply depot, the pub continues this fine tradition replenishing and refreshing locals and travellers alike.